Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/dashboard-rest-api.md

             ```
           **Response**

-          The response follows the response schema decribed previously.
+          The response follows the response schema described previously.

     ???code-example "LTV aggregated monthly for new paying users"